 Let us start off by asking you a question- What’s the first thing that came to mind when your bestie asked you to be her maid of honor?
 If you answered the bachelorette party, you’re correct.
 If you answered any differently, you’re lying.
-We know for a fact that planning and attending your BFF’s bachelorette party will be the highlight of your time as MOH, so no need to deny it.
+We know for a fact that planning and attending your BFF’s bachelorette party will be the highlight of your time as maid of honor, so no need to deny it.
 Yes, we know that hosting the bridal shower is an important duty and giving a toast to the bride and groom is a great honor, but you’re kidding yourself if a girls-only getaway doesn’t get you giddier than ever.
 So now that we have that covered, it’s time to get down to business.
 To help you organize one ballin’ bach bash, we’ve put together a detailed outline of everything you need to know about bachelorette party planning.
 From choosing a date and destination to coordinating attire and goodies, we’ve covered it all and then some.

 Pre-Party Prep (6 or More Months Before)

 Decide Local vs Destination: Before you begin planning the bachelorette party, you must consult with the bride to determine whether she wants a local or destination celebration.
 Depending on her personal preference, cost of travel and lodging, or any number of factors, your BFF may choose to spend her bachelorette in her hometown or close to, such as a family or friend’s vacation home (beach/lake/mountain/etc).
 While destination bachelorette parties are becoming more common nowadays, they are not always a given for every bride.
 As maid of honor, it’s up to you to help your bride decide what best fits her style.